wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 # Discovering API structure

 The **API Discovery** module of Wallarm API Security identifies your application API structure based on the actual API usage.
-The module continuously analyzes the structure and intensity of real traffic requests and builds the API structure based on the analysis results.
+The module continuously analyzes the real traffic requests and builds the API structure based on the analysis results.

 By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).